You can create a credit balance by using overpayments or by transferring a negative invoice balance.

 - The transfer uses the current date.

-- A confirmation dialog appears.
-Click Yes to confirm the transfer.
+- Click Yes to confirm the transfer.

 This example describes how to create a partial service credit for your customers.
 For example, if your website is down for some reason, you can give your customers a credit for each day of the downtime.